radiantlogic-v8/documentation-new/documentation/introduction/concepts.md

 ![Attribute properties](Media/Image2.10.jpg)

-Figure 10: Attribute Properties (Hidden, Searchable, Updateable, Priority/Weight)

 #### Hidden

 You can define an attribute as hidden because you need it for the join (it may be the attribute you are basing your join on), but you don’t want the value to be in the final joined virtual entry.

 To define an attribute as hidden, from the Main Control Panel > Directory Namespace tab, select the view/object below the list of Root Naming Contexts.
 On the right side, select the Objects tab (for database backends, the Object tab) and in the Virtual Object attribute list, select the attribute you want to hide.
 Click **Edit Attribute** and check the Hidden in Result box.
 These attributes are not returned in the virtual entry.

->[!warning]
->If you edit the join condition manually, and want to make an attribute returned from a secondary object hidden, add a value of 256 to the priority weight you have set.
+>[!warning] If you edit the join condition manually, and want to make an attribute returned from a secondary object hidden, add a value of 256 to the priority weight you have set.
 For example, if mail were an attribute returned from a join and you had it set with a priority value of 128 (NORMAL) and NON searchable, and NON updateable, then to make it hidden in the virtual entry, you would change the numeric value to be 1920 (128 + 512 + 1024 +256).
 Mail:1920 is how it would appear in the join condition if you were to edit the join manually.

 #### Searchable